Dispatch API (Route Optimization)

 • Validation errors: A stop is missing both LatLong and Address, or coordinates are invalid.

-• SOAP authentication errors: Missing/invalid SessionIDHeader or empty SessionID.
+• SOAP authentication errors: Missing or invalid SessionIDHeader or empty SessionID.

-• Prefer LatLong to avoid geocoding cost/ambiguity.
-Use Address only when needed.
+• Prefer LatLong to avoid geocoding ambiguity and improve routing consistency.

-• Use StartLocation / FinishLocation for depot-based routing.
+• Use StartLocation and FinishLocation for depot-based routing and better ETAs.

 Ready to optimize routes?

-Generate your API Key (TrackServiceKey), then start with Dispatch to build multi-vehicle route optimization (REST or SOAP).
+Generate your API key, then start integrating Dispatch for multi-vehicle route optimization using REST or SOAP.

 Get API Key SOAP WSDL Swagger UI